lovesegfault/os-vcs/README.md

-# Version Control System used on OS's
+# Version control system used on OS's

 ## Linux
 The [Linux kernel][kernel], as is well known, uses Git for it's version system, in fact that was one of the main reasons Git was created in the first place, to help organize the development of the kernel.
 Currently the repository is hosted on [kernel.org][kernelgit].
 Now, which VCS the distributions use is another story.
-This is a list for the 50 most used ones as listed on [DistroWatch][1].
+This is a list for the 50 most used ones as listed on [DistroWatch][distrowatch].

 *   [Mint][mint]
     *   [GitHub][mintgit] repository